jfelipeosorio/kinetick/README.md

 # Using kernels to solve kinetic equations

 Solving kinetic equations using kernels.
-Change.
+Change2.